-As of April 30, 2024, we employed over 8,600 full-time employees, with approximately 228 unionized employees in Anaheim, California.
-We believe that our employee relations and relationship with the union representing the employees in Anaheim are good.
+As of April 30, 2025, we employed over 7,800 full-time employees, with approximately 228 unionized employees in Anaheim, California.
+We believe that our employee relations and relationship with the union representing the employees in Anaheim are in good standing.